cgross/angular-busy/README.md

 <div cg-busy="{tracker:'my_tracker',backdrop:false,template:'myAwesomeTemplate.html'}"></div>
 ```

 * `tracker` - Required.
-The name of the promise tracker.
+The name(s) of the promise tracker.
+May either be a string or an array of strings if you wish to use the same indicator for multiple promises/trackers.
 * `backdrop` - Optional.
 Boolean, default is true.
 If true a faded backdrop will be shown behind the progress indicator.
 * `template` - Optional.
 If provided, the given template will be shown in place of the default progress
 indicatory template.
 Use this to override the default UI and provide your own.